jeffomatic/adventofcode/2022-deno/README.md

 the Makefile when adding new project directories.

-The `make` rule for each directory will run a script in that directory called `index.ts`.
+The `make` rule for each directory will run a script in that directory called `main.ts`.
 You can just keep running this rule for a nice edit-run loop.
 If a file called `input` exists within the directory, its contents will be piped into the running program.
 For most Advent of Code projects, there is a large, fixed string input, so having it available via stdin is helpful.